gha3mi/fordebug/README.md

 **ForDebug**: A Fortran library designed for debugging Fortran code, especially within pure procedures.

+<span style="font-size: larger; font-weight: bold; color: red;">Use of this library is not standards conforming and you can expect things to break in plenty of situations.
+It should be used only for debugging purposes.</span>

 - [fpm dependency](#fpm-dependency)
 - [How to run demo](#how-to-run-demo)
 - [API documentation](#api-documentation)